 Microalgae are photosynthetic microorganisms metabolising CO₂ thanks to light energy in order to produce their own organic matter.
 The latter can be valued for human and animal feed, for therapeutic treatments or for energetic purposes.
 Microalgae cultures can be performed in open culture systems or in photobioreactor (PBR, closed culture systems) naturally or artificially illuminated.
 Each culture system configuration presents compromises between simplicity and controllability, between large illuminated surfaces and large culture volumes or between good mixing properties and low mechanical stress induced on the microalgae.
-With this thesis work, we propose to design and study a PBR stirred by fractal oscillating grids, relatively new type of mixing devices, promoting mixing within the liquid culture medium while avoiding the development of microalgae biofilms on the PBR surfaces (limiting the light input to the core of the culture medium) and limiting the mechanical stress on the cells.
+With this thesis work, we propose to design and study a PBR stirred by fractal oscillating grids, innovative mixing devices, promoting mixing within the liquid culture medium while avoiding the development of microalgae biofilms on the PBR surfaces (limiting the light input to the core of the culture medium) and limiting the mechanical stress on the cells.

 Oscillating grids made by crossing bars (drawing a Cartesian pattern) were and are still studied, especially in fluid mechanics research fields, for their ability to generate flows with regions of nearly isotropic turbulence (constituted by eddies with wide ranges of sizes and rotation speeds) and weak mean flow (the time-averaged contribution of the global unsteady flow) within the stirred experiment tank.
 To date, grids with fractal geometry (meaning the iterative repetition of a base pattern over several scales) were studied as fixed grids in wind tunnels.
 Thus, this thesis work constitutes the first implementation of fractal oscillating grid flows.